TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. tip::

-   during development you can output all available variables in a Fluid template by adding :html:`<f:debug>{_all}</f:debug>`
+   During development you can output all available variables in a Fluid template by adding :html:`<f:debug>{_all}</f:debug>`

 Below you can see the example output of the new content element and a